 In the book The First Tip-Off, veteran basketball writer Charley Rosen takes you back to the NBA's humble beginnings, when a colorful cast of characters laid the foundation for the empire that is today's NBA.
 With riveting writing, he gives you a prime seat courtside for every memorable two-handed underhand layup and hook shot of that first season, when professional basketball struggled to evolve from grudge matches--where head-butting was encouraged and players shoved each other, hockey-style, into the chicken-wire fence wrapped around the court to protect them from lit cigars tossed by angry fans--to a civilized game of elegance and skill.
 It wasn't an easy transformation.

 In 1946, the players dribbled their way down slippery courts laid over ice rinks in stadiums that reeked of the previous night's rodeo.
 They were tough guys, ex-soldiers back from World War II, and still-green farm boys, thrilled to be away from home for the first time.
 They learned to play ball using wadded-up rags and fire escapes for baskets.
 They learned in fields, in church basements, and on school rooftops.
 Rough around the edges, they brought their homegrown skills to the new league and started something big.

 From the Boston Celtics to the Washington Capitols, through in-depth interviews with surviving players, Rosen brings the spirits and the stories of these men to life as he weaves a fascinating and poignant portrait of a league struggling to gain a foothold in the American consciousness.

-The Pivotal Season: How THe 1971-72 Los Angeles Lakers Changed The NBA, de Rosen
+The Pivotal Season: How THe 1971-72 Los Angeles Lakers Changed The NBA, by Charley Rosen